What is a Pareto Chart?

 A Pareto chart is a specialized bar chart that displays categories in descending order and a line chart representing the cumulative amount.
 The chart effectively communicates the categories that contribute the most to the total.
 Frequently, quality analysts use Pareto charts to identify the most common types of defects or other problems.

-Learn how to use and interpret these charts and understand the Pareto principle and the 80/20 rule that are behind it.
+Learn how to use and read Pareto charts and understand the Pareto principle and the 80/20 rule that are behind it.
 I’ll also show you how to create them using Excel.

 What is the Pareto Principle?

 This chart is named after Vilfredo Pareto.
 He was an Italian economist who observed that 80% of the land was owned by 20% of the people in the 1800s.
 This observation inspired the Pareto principle, which is the origin of the 80/20 rule.
 This premise states that approximately 80% of outcomes originate from 20% of causes for many study areas.
 It stems from a power law relationship that applies to a variety of areas, at least approximately.
 For example, you probably use 20% of the applications on your PC about 80% of the time.
 And, you likely wear 20% of your clothes 80% of the time.
 At a business, 20% of clients account for 80% of the sales.

 While this relationship doesn’t apply to all areas, it fits many subjects at least roughly.
 And Pareto charts help you determine if the principle applies to your study area.

 It’s a simple graph but surprisingly effective at focusing efforts on the most critical areas.
 What are the most common issues?
 Pareto charts are powerful tools for guiding decision-making and problem-solving endeavors in an organization.

 What are Pareto Charts?

 Pareto charts are beneficial when you have many problems, causes, or conditions and want to find the vital few out of the trivial many.
 In other words, these graphs identify the 20% of categories that are responsible for 80% of the outcomes.